williamWHC/HtmlFileEditor/README.md

 # HtmlFileEditor
-Code that edits an html file in C#, in the curse Balta.io
+Code that edits an html file in C#, in the course Balta.io